Plants to survive the cold.

 Cheers Garry

 Hopefully only on the subject of slate, & from pedantic Welsh NG rail fans for whom imagination has no part to play in railway modelling. " if you imagined it it cannot possibly work as a real railway" I was once told.
-Surely someone must have used their imagination to create the original.:happy:
+Surely someone must have used their imagination to create the original.:laugh:

 Just don't mention slate!:angry::angry::angry: